Engaging Your Mobile Customers While Protecting Sensitive Data

 Carol Alexander, Sr. Dir Security, CA Technologies; Rob Marti, Princ, Prod.
 Mgr, CA.; Brandon Dunlap

 Making it easy for your customers to engage with you requires frictionless security.
 Begin by ensuring you have modern single sign-on and authentication to provide compelling, simple, yet non-intrusive environments for your customers.
-Join CA and (ISC)2 on October 6, 2016 at 1:00PM for Part 2 of our Briefings series where we'll examine how to employ analytics to streamline the path to your applications, address hybrid environments (both SaaS and on premise) and ensure AA and SSO are meeting continually emerging challenges of the digital enterprise.
+Continuing the examination of steps for strengthening your enterprise and increasing customer engagement, join CA and (ISC)2 on October 6, 2016 at 1:00PM for Part 2 of our Briefings series where we'll examine how to employ analytics to streamline the path to your applications, address hybrid environments (both SaaS and on premise) and ensure AA and SSO are meeting continually emerging challenges of the digital enterprise.

 Gedeon Hombrebueno, Director of Security Solutions (CA Technologies) and Piyush Pandey, Senior Manager Cyber Risk (Deloitte)